 It wasn’t long before the Fairchild 660 was used in tracking application.
 It’s known be bring the x-factor magic to a vocal track, bass or anything else for that matter.
 It is probably the only unit in existence that will always make anything sound sweeter.

 Believe it or not, when transistor-based audio gear came onto the market, this old thing was regarded as obsolete, heavy, lumpy, unreliable and expensive and hence many were simply thrown away!
-Many urban legends circulate each telling a story of people finding these in dumpsters behind broadcast studios or people picking these units up for $100 in the mid-late-70′s.
+Many urban legends circulate each telling a story of people finding these in dumpsters behind broadcast studios or people picking these units up for $100 in the mid-late-70’s.
 Indeed, Dan Alexander has a great scan of a 1979 used gear flyer listing the Fairchild 660 for $200!!!
-Today these babies go for about £12,000 if you can find one – but if you do, make sure it’s working!!!
+Today these babies go for in excess of £15,000 if you can find one – but if you do, make sure it’s working!!!

 Boffin Island are lucky to have serviced several dozens of these over the years.
 We cannot name names here, but our clients include many of the professional studios, bands, producers and engineers we all know and love.
 Our man Dave Way has been in and out of these compressors too many time to count, cleaning them up, sourcing and replacing rare tubes, servicing and calibrating and god knows what else!

-If you have a Fairchild 660 or a 670 in need of a service, please don’t hesitate to get in touch with us for a chat or booking the unit in.
+If you have a Fairchild 660 or a 670 in need of a service, please fill out our repair form and we’ll get back to you with details.

-If you can’t find a Fairchild to buy, please contact Funky Junk.
-They might be able to help source one or perhaps suggest an alternative.
+If you can’t find a Fairchild to buy, contact our sales team.
+We might be able to help source one or perhaps suggest an alternative.